 Settled on a shelf in children’s bedrooms, the scout elf will know if kids aren’t going to bed when they’re asked to.

-Selling over 8 million copies in America, the box set has previously been crowned number 1 bestseller by Wall Street Journal
+Selling millions of copies across the globe, the box set has previously been crowned number 1 bestseller by Wall Street Journal.